 Almost two years later, I can answer that question with a definite YES.
 This blog has been an incredible source of comfort for me over the past couple years.
-It has been one of the consistently enjoyable parts of my life throughout heart surgeries, anxiety, a major jerk boss, job loss and financial worry.
+With some of my favorite recipes being put to print such as Best Ever Meatloaf and Spicy Grilled Cheese Sandwich.
+This blog has been one of the consistently enjoyable parts of my life throughout heart surgeries, anxiety, a major jerk boss, job loss and financial worry.
 Thank goodness for this little place of comfort of mine!

 I have been making this salsa a lot lately, so I figured I would update the photos.
 Then I figured I would just write a whole new post!
 Here's to comfort and progress and yummy food!

 Chop 1 green bell pepper, 2 medium tomatoes and 1 red onion.

 If you enjoy spice, dice 2-4 jalapeno peppers.
 Honestly, you guys, when I add 2 jalapeno peppers to this salsa, I can hardly notice even a hint of spice.
 I have had non-spice-loving friends confirm that.

 One 15-oz. can black beans, rinsed and drained

 Mix it all together!
 Mmmmm!
 Getting hungry yet?